dryvenn/TLM/report.md

 ### Overview

-TLM-2.0 was released in June 2008, and is compatible with SystemC 2.2.0 and higher.
+TLM 2.0 was released in June 2008, and is compatible with SystemC 2.2.0 and higher.
 The core concept of its implementation is to replace any communication between IPs by a single function call.
 This call -replacing pins wiggling- will cary the transaction object and therefore all its characteristics.
 As for the IPs themselves, only a behavioral model in C++ is expected, which will be embedded into a communication wrapper to handle the transactions.

 ![TLM's implementation overview](https://github.com/dryvenn/TLM/blob/master/res/overview.png)